-The Technical Expert Group on Salmon (TEGOS) advises that in 2023:
+The Technical Expert Group on Salmon (TEGOS) advises that in 2024:

-- 48 rivers have an advised harvestable surplus as they are exceeding their conservation limits (CLs). - A further 20 rivers below their CL are advised to be opened on a catch and release-only basis, based on having a high probability of achieving at least 65% of their conservation limit (CL) or exceeding the qualifying fry threshold of ≥17 fry (0+ salmon) per 5 minute electrofishing (multiple site catchment average). - In addition, 76 rivers are (a) failing to meet at least 65% of their CL or (b) lacking recent data to determine their CL attainment status.
+- 43 rivers have an advised harvestable surplus as they are exceeding their conservation limits (CLs). - A further 24 rivers below their CL are advised to be opened on a catch and release-only basis, based on having a high probability of achieving at least 65% of their conservation limit (CL) or exceeding the qualifying fry threshold of ≥17 fry (0+ salmon) per five-minute electrofishing (multiple site catchment average). - In addition, 77 rivers are either (a) failing to meet at least 65% of their CL or (b) lacking recent data to determine their CL attainment status.
 Therefore, it is advised that these rivers should be closed for fishing.
 Where there is a lack of data, or where catchment-wide electro-fishing surveys indicate juvenile abundance below the fry threshold, the TEGOS assumes that these rivers are failing to meet CL.